webdriverio/webdriverio/website/docs/BrowserObject.md

 title: The Browser Object
 ---

+The browser object is the session instance you use to control the browser or mobile device with.
 If you use the WDIO test runner, you can access the WebDriver instance through the global `browser` or `driver` object.

 The session is initialized by the test runner.
 The same goes for ending the session.
 This is also done by the test runner process.